Advice from young people - how parents can play their part in their child's sport

 Hear from Fionn as he chats with Chesley from the NSPCC.
 They talk about the things that matter when supporting children and young people in sport and physical activity.
 He includes tips and advice for parents and carers on talking to their child, listening, having fun and finding balance.

-This has been recorded as part of the Keeping Your Child Safe in Sport campaign, which runs 6-12 October 2025.
+This has been recorded as part of the Keeping Your Child Safe in Sport campaign, which ran from 6-12 October 2025.

 Further information